Only 3 Countries in the World Produce It: Rostec Presents LifeStream HEPAR Complex for Maintaining the Viability of Donor Livers

 The device provides artificial blood circulation in the organ before transplantation

-Employees of the NPO Splav named after A.N.
-Ganichev (part of the Rostec Group) and the First St. Petersburg State Medical University named after Pavlov (PSPbgMU) have developed the LifeStream HEPAR complex to maintain the viability of a donor liver.
+Employees of the NPO " сплав" named after A.N.
+Ganichev (part of the Rostec Group) and the First St. Petersburg State Medical University named after Pavlov (PSPBMU) have developed the LifeStream HEPAR complex to maintain the viability of donor livers.
 This was reported by the state corporation's press service.

 LifeStream HEPAR Complex

-Similar complexes are produced in only 3 countries, said Vadim Teplov, professor of the Department of Emergency Medical Care and Injury Surgery at PSPbgMU.
+Similar complexes are produced in only 3 countries, said Vadim Teplov, Professor of the Department of Emergency Medical Care and Injury Surgery at PSPBMU.
 He called LifeStream HEPAR world-class equipment.

 The developers have already received a registration certificate for the product.
-Now the device is involved in clinical trials at the Moscow City Coordination Center for Organ Donation.
+The device is currently involved in clinical trials at the Moscow City Coordination Center for Organ Donation.

 Features of LifeStream HEPAR

-The hardware and software complex allows you to rehabilitate the liver after an ischemic-reperfusion injury (a pathological condition that occurs when blood flow is restored in tissues).
-LifeStream HEPAR increases the effectiveness of donor organ transplantation.
+The hardware and software complex allows to rehabilitate the liver after ischemic-reperfusion injury (a pathological condition that occurs when blood flow is restored in tissues).
+LifeStream HEPAR increases the efficiency of donor organ transplantation.

 All this is achieved through the use of centrifugal pumps, maintaining a given flow value, a system for detecting and trapping air bubbles, and the use of an automated infusion system.